sensu/sensu-docs/content/sensu-go/5.16/guides/scale-event-storage.md

 _**NOTE**: Paths and service names may vary based on your operating system._

-This section describes how to configure PostgreSQL streaming replication in three steps.
+This section describes how to configure PostgreSQL streaming replication in four steps.

 ### Step 1: Create and add the replication role